How to Teach Second Grade Measurement with Lack of Resources

 One resource every classroom should have when teaching measurement

 One resource I ended up purchasing my first year teaching was a classroom set of measuring tape.
 It was cheap and I could use this one resource to teach many different concepts.
-For example:

 • Skip counting